 Pooled Special Needs Trusts may be established by individuals at any age (don’t need to be under age 65 as is required to establish a first party special needs trust).

-Also, the existence of a special needs trust must be reported to the local SSA office.
+Also, the existence of a special needs trust must be reported to the local SSA office or to Florida Medicaid (depending on which benefits the special needs trust beneficiary receives from the government).
 The recipient must also provide any account statements or disbursement reports showing (who received the payment, date payment was made, amount of payment and the purpose of the payment).
 The trustee may be audited periodically to ask for such records – as their disbursements may be deemed income for SSI purposes.

 Self-Settled Special Needs Trust